Rastriya Prajatantra Party: Monarchy and federal structure

 At the first session of the 1st Constituent Assembly, the party voted to abolish the monarchy and turn Nepal into a secular republic.
 Later however, the party advocated for turning Nepal into a Hindu republic.
 Rastriya Prajatantra Party Nepal, a splinter group of the party which had voted against abolishing the monarchy changed its constitution to support the re-establishment of the Hindu state and a return to constitutional monarchy.
 After the merger between the two parties in November 2016 it was announced that the unified party would take up the constitution of Rastriya Prajatantra Party Nepal.
 The party has stated support for a Sanatan Hindu state with full religious freedom and registered an amendment proposal for such on 19 March 2017.
 The Election Commission removed the portion of the party statute that advocated for a Hindu state and monarchy on 17 March 2017 and asked the party to remove the provisions again on 22 January 2022 claiming that it was against Article 260 of the Constitution of Nepal.

-The party supports a ceremenional monarch, a directly elected prime minister and a fully proportional parliament.
+The party supports a ceremonial monarch, a directly elected prime minister and a fully proportional parliament.
 The party also calls for the scrapping of the provincial governments claiming that it is an expensive experiment.
 The party wants to instead strengthen the local governments and create a two-tier federal structure.